FreeAndFair/ColoradoRLA/docs/24_sos_run_book.md

 ## Introduction

-This Run Book guides County election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA) with a comparison audit.
+This Run Book guides State election administrators in Colorado who will be implementing a Risk Limiting Audit (RLA) with a comparison audit.
 The RLA Tool, developed by Free & Fair for the Colorado Department of State for use in elections in November 2017 and later,